ozyern/FindX9Ultra-spoofer/README.md

 Magisk / KernelSU / SukiSU module that spoofs device identity as the global OPPO Find X9 Ultra (`CPH2841`) and applies conservative flagship-class runtime props.

-This is adapted from the OnePlus 15 spoofer module structure by Ozyern for an OPPO Find X9 Ultra target.

 ## What It Spoofs

 - Brand/manufacturer: `OPPO`